Postrediori/OceanSimulation/README.md

+# Ocean Simulation

 ## Introduction

 Ocean simulation is based on the project by [Keith Lantz](https://keithlantz.net/).
-This program uses OpenGL 3.3 for rendering.
+This project uses OpenGL 3.3 by default and it is possible to make configuration for OpenGL 2.0 for maximum compatibility.
-The version that uses OpenGL 2.0 and can be run on older hardware can be checked in a separate branch: [OceanSimulation/opengl2_0]( https://github.com/Postrediori/OceanSimulation/tree/opengl2_0).

 The numerical model is based on the paper by J. Tessendorf and utilizes Phillips spectrum and algorithm of inverse FFT.